 - Only the original parts to the Subaru, installed by the dealer, are covered by the warranty.

-- Once the term expires, the driver must pay for any further out of pocket repairs.
+- Once the term expires, the driver must pay for any further out-of-pocket repairs.

 Subaru factory warranties are relatively comprehensive, but what should you do when your coverage expires?
 RepairPal ranks Subaru at a 3.5 out of 5.0 on the reliability scale.
 That designation places it at 14th out of 32 car models, which is better than average.
+RepairPal estimates that the average annual repair cost for Subaru vehicles is $617 per year.

 |Lower Ball Joint Replacement||$91 to $633|